I was in the middle of my regular SEO lead-generation routine when it finally happened.

 Method #1: Cold Email Done Right

-The vast majority of SEO cold emails are complete flops.
+When it comes to SEO lead generation, the vast majority of SEO cold emails are complete flops.

 In our section about “The Three Pillars of Getting Ones’ Attention”, we have discussed why this is so: